 What You Need to Have:

 We’re not going to stick to the textbook here.
-It has some valuable stuff, but seriously, we have the entire internet at our disposal.
+It has some important stuff, and we’ll use it, but seriously, we have the entire internet at our disposal.
 It’s just as valuable, so some days, you’re going to read out of a textbook.
 Some days, we’re going to use The New York Times.
 Other days, we’re going to use what’s in your brain.
 Here’s what I can promise you - I will always, always tell you in advance what you need for class.

 What I Need You to Know About My Class:

 We read and write in my class every day.
 It’s Language Arts.
 That’s sort of the definition.
 There aren’t off-days in my classroom.
 We don’t have free days to play.
 I have something pretty valuable to teach you, and I’m not going to waste your academic time or my teaching time.
 If you’re walking into my class, we’re learning.
 What that means is that if you miss a class period, you’ve missed something.
-I will post each day’s layout to Google Classroom, or you can check our classroom calendar for a pretty good summary of what you’ve missed.
-The classroom calendar is updated regularly, so if something unexpected happens to our class period, I’ll just move things forward a day or make the necessary changes.
+I will post each day’s layout to Google Classroom.

 We use a lot of different websites in my class.
 We’ll touch on those at the start of the year, but I expect you to be familiar with them, know your login, and be prepared to head to them at the drop of a hat.
 I use Google Classroom daily.
 I also use Newsela, StoryboardThat, NoRedInk, the New York Times Learning Network, Peergrade.io, and PaperRater among others that I will find and test drive.
 Several of these, particularly Google Classroom, have an app you can download to your phone.
 I’d recommend you do so (especially with Classroom), so you can check in on assignments, graded assignments, and the like.
 If you don’t have a computer at home, you can even type your assignments on the app from your phone.

-Article of the Week: Every Friday, you will be given a digital copy of a recent news article.
+Article of the Week happens every Friday.
+Every Friday, I will post this assignment to Google Classroom.
 The goal is to have you not only become more familiar with the world around you, but also to help you become more familiar with how to closely read a non-fiction text.
-Every Friday, you will return that article to me with evidence of your close reading recorded and a one page written reflection.
+Every Friday, you will return that article to me with evidence of your close reading recorded and a 300 word written reflection.